 - Return to starting position and repeat with the hand on the other side.

 One downside of plank toe touches is that it is easy to dip too much with your hips which can cause negative effects, especially if you have lower back issues.
-Try not to go lower than making a straight line with your body.

 5. Ab wheel V-rolls